-SSP or Supply-Side Platform that enables publishers to offer their inventory to ad-exchanges as well as demand-side platforms.
+SSP or Supply-Side platforms enables publishers to offer their inventory to ad exchanges as well as demand-side platforms.
 It essentially refers to the supply of advertising space which is what the publisher is offering.

-A Targeted Ad is an advertisement which is being served to a specific audience.
+A Targeted Ad is an advertisement that is being served to a specific audience.
 It could be a particular demographic, a group, or an individual.

 They can even support a special feature of a website.